-This new hair color technique blends the lines of the highlights so that there are no harsh lines in the hair.
-Exactly as the name implies, it is when one color “melts” into the other color.
+This new coloring technique completely blends the two colors so that there are no harsh lines in the hair.
+Exactly as the name implies, one color should “melt” into the other.

 How Is It Different From Ombré or Balayage?

-In a color melt, usually three or more colors are used, and they usually come from the same family to optimize the blending.
-The colors should seamlessly blend into each other with no line whatsoever.
-They are usually applied in an overlapping fashion to create this look.
-They can also fade from light to dark colors.
+In a color melt, usually three or more colors are used, and they typically come from the same family to optimize the blending (although any color palette can be used).

 Color Melting Technique: